hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="rabbitmqdeleterole"></a>
 # **RabbitMQDeleteRole**
-> void RabbitMQDeleteRole (string name, string rabbitmqMountPath = null)
+> void RabbitMQDeleteRole (string name, string rabbitmqMountPath = "rabbitmq", TimeSpan? wrapTTL = null)

 Manage the roles that can be created with this backend.